Grammatical Gender

 Nouns

 Think of grammatical gender as a color code: every word connected to the noun must be the same color.
-So when going through gender agreement in your loop, try color-coding each gender with a highlighter.
-You can use blue for masculine, pink for feminine, and something like green or orange for neuter - or choose your own scheme.
+When going through your loop, try color-coding each agreement with a highlighter.
+You could use blue for masculine, pink for feminine, and something like green or orange for neuter - or choose your own color scheme.
 By doing this, you'll begin to associate each color with its specific gender, making agreement more intuitive.
 It's like a mnemonic, but with color.

 Another way to think about gender rules is with conditional "if-then" statements.
 For example: